-When it comes to advice about the best diet, the things that everyone seems to accept as gospel don’t always hold true when researchers actually look into them.
-Take the glycemic index for example: Around since the 1980’s, accepted dogma holds that white bread will very quickly raise everyone’s blood glucose levels with a GI score of 73, while a banana gives a slower increase in glucose with a GI score of 48.
+Take the glycemic index for example: Since around the 1980s, accepted dogma holds that white bread will very quickly raise everyone’s blood glucose levels with a GI score of 73, while a banana gives a slower increase in glucose with a GI score of 48.

-Turns out that when scientist decided to look at a large group of individuals’ glycemic responses to foods, people’s responses vary a lot from what the glycemic index shows.
+Turns out that when scientists decided to look at a large group of individuals’ glycemic responses to foods, people’s responses vary a lot from what the glycemic index shows.

 There have been a couple of good studies over the last couple of years that have shown the huge variation in blood glucose levels in response to carbohydrates.
 For example, some people may have blood sugar spikes from eating a banana, while others may have their blood sugar drop from eating bread.
 The individual variation found in the studies is striking.

-One reason for the individual variation is differences in the gut microbes of each individual.
-The types of microbes in your gut depend on a lot of factors including early childhood experiences, types of food that you currently eat, antibiotic exposure, and also your genes. genetic variations in how people react to carbohydrates in the diet.
-(If you are interested in getting your microbiome tests, you can use my referrer link for a 15% discount on uBiome tests.)
+One reason for the individual variation is the differences in the gut microbes of each individual.
+The types of microbes in your gut depend on a lot of factors, including early childhood experiences, types of food that you currently eat, antibiotic exposure, and also your genes.

-Genetic variations also play a role in how people react to carbohydrates in the diet.
-(It seems that everything comes down to the microbiome and your genes!)
+Genetic variations also play a role in how people react to carbohydrates in their diet.

 Variants in UCP3 (uncoupling protein 3) have been linked in many studies to obesity and insulin resistance.
 One study found that people with one variant had a better response (lower glucose levels, more weight loss) on a diet higher in protein and lower in carbs.
 Those without the variant lost a little weight on the diet, but it had no impact on their blood glucose levels.

-Another study on the same variant looked a the response to a reduced calorie, but higher in monounsaturated fat, diet.
-Both those with the GG genotype and those with an A allele lost weight, but the GG genotype lost quite a bit more weight (over 10lbs more on average).
-Additionally, those with the GG genotype had improved cholesterol levels and other cardiovascular parameters.
+Another study on the same variant looked a the response to a reduced-calorie but higher monounsaturated fat diet.
+Both those with the G/G genotype and those with an A allele lost weight, but the G/G genotype lost quite a bit more weight (over 10 lbs more on average).
+Additionally, those with the G/G genotype had improved cholesterol levels and other cardiovascular parameters.

 The insulin receptor substrate 1 (IRS1) plays a role in insulin signaling.
 Variants of the gene have been tied to the risk of type 2 diabetes.